zkstewart/BINge/README.md

 The raw results of BINge clustering contain both *binned* and *unbinned* cluster sequences. `BINge_filter.py` facilitates the filtering of these results to either:

-1. Remove *unbinned* clusters to focus analysis only on gene sequences present in a genome assembly; this intrinsically removes contaminant or spurious transcript assemblies that might be present in your *de novo* transcriptome.
+1. Remove *unbinned* clusters to focus analysis only on gene sequences present in a genome assembly; this intrinsically removes contaminant or spurious transcript assemblies that might be present in your *de novo* transcriptomes.
-2. Filter *unbinned* clusters to retain *de novo* transcripts not present in a genome assembly, but only those *unbinned* clusters that appear to be real based on BLAST and read alignment evidence; this could be desirable if you know the genome assembly is incomplete or not assembled at a chromosome level.
+2. Or, you can retain only the *unbinned* transcripts that appear to be real based on BLAST and/or read alignment evidence; this could be desirable if you know the genome assembly is incomplete or not assembled at a chromosome level.

 See example code below.